Document

 How is speculative income taxed?

-Intra-day trading is deemed speculative business transactions under Section 43(5) of the money Tax Act of 1961, and the money derived from it is either speculation gains or speculation losses.
-Profits from speculating are taxed at regular rates.
+Intra-day trading is deemed speculative business transactions under Section 43(5) of the Income-Tax Act of 1961, and the money derived from it is either speculation gains or speculation losses.
+Profits from speculating transactions are taxed at regular rates only.
+However, losses from speculating transactions are allowed to be carried forward only for a period of four years.

 What is speculative trading?